sksivakajan/-Hack-the-Web-SQLi-XSS-and-CSRF-Lab-/README.md

-Here’s a more in-depth write-up for your TryHackMe room, explaining the vulnerabilities in detail, the exploitation process, and ways to mitigate each issue:

----

 ### Write-Up: Vulnerability Triad – SQLi, Reflected XSS, and CSRF

 In this TryHackMe room, you worked through three of the most common vulnerabilities found in web applications: **SQL Injection (SQLi)**, **Reflected Cross-Site Scripting (XSS)**, and **Cross-Site Request Forgery (CSRF)**.
 Let’s dive deeper into each of these, how they work, how you exploited them, and how they can be prevented.